andyopayne/LowDisc-BlueNoise-PointGenerator/README.md

  * All rights reserved.
  *
  * Refactoring by David Coeurjolly 2018-11-22
  *
+ * Refactoring for Grasshopper by Andrew O. Payne 2020-04-24 *
  * Redistribution and use in source and binary forms, with or without
  * modification, are permitted provided that the following conditions are met: